Avaxerrr/Multi-Folder-Opener/README.md

+Here's an updated README for the Multi Folder Opener, incorporating the version 1.1 mention and reflecting the latest features:

 # Multi Folder Opener

 A Windows utility that streamlines your workflow by opening multiple folders simultaneously in Windows Explorer tabs.
+Version 1.1.0

 | Configurator | Launcher |
 |---------|---------|